shibahmm/shibahmm/README.md

 Welcome to my sandbox where I experiment with ideas that spark my curiosity (anything statistic!).

-I'm technical PM with a passion for data, analytics, and emerging tech.
+I have a passion for data, analytics, and emerging tech.
 Connect with me on [LinkedIn](https://www.linkedin.com/in/khangle3/)

 <!--